Drug Spending Glossary

 Drug Price Competition and Patent Term Restoration Act.
 Informally known as the Hatch-Waxman Act, this 1984 federal law created a streamlined generic drug approval process to facilitate access to lower-cost therapies while providing manufacturers of new drugs a period of protection from generic competition.

 Effective price.
-The actual per-unit cost of a drug, after accounting for rebates, discounts, and other price concessions negotiated between drug companies and payers such as insurance companies or health plan sponsors.
-Also known as a net price.
+The per-unit cost of a drug after accounting for rebates, discounts, and other price concessions negotiated between drug companies and payers such as insurance companies or health plan sponsors.
+The effective price, also known as a net price, the effective price is not publicly available.

 Employer-sponsored coverage.
 Health insurance provided through an employer, which may cover employees, their families, and retirees.